Milton Wynn: St. Louis Rams

-Wynn was drafted in the fourth round (116th overall) by the St. Louis Rams in the 2001 NFL Draft.
+Wynn was selected in the fourth round (116th overall) by the St. Louis Rams in the 2001 NFL draft.
 He signed with the Rams on July 19 and was waived on September 2.

 Tampa Bay Buccaneers

 On September 4, 2001, Wynn was claimed by the Tampa Bay Buccaneers.
 In one game with Tampa Bay, he had four catches and 69 yards.
 He was released on August 27, 2002.

 After trying out with the San Francisco 49ers, Wynn signed with the Houston Texans on October 16, and was sent to their practice squad.
 He was waived on November 6.

 Wynn was signed to the Atlanta Falcons practice squad on November 13, 2002.
 The Baltimore Ravens signed Wynn from the Falcons' practice squad on November 26.
 Over two seasons in Baltimore he played in three games.
 He was waived on August 25, 2003.